 The fabric and board units are a little nicer in that they use considerably better materials for the board portion of the headliner, which can help to reduce road noise and provide a little extra insulation against the elements.

 Likewise, with seats, you’ll want to use your best judgment as to whether or not they need to be replaced or if they can be restored.
 If the only issue is a few missing stitches, then break out the sewing machine and patch it up.
 On the other hand, if half of the foam has fallen out, or if it’s been saturated in the smell of old cigarettes and rotten food, then it’s probably a good idea to replace your Fox Body Mustang’s seats.
+Check out our Mustang seat replacement guide for some ideas about your seat options.

 You spend a lot of time in the seat of your car, and it’s important for the driving experience to be comfortable.
 Seat belts have also improved considerably since the Fox Body was first released, so by upgrading your interior you can also improve the overall safety of your ride as well.